mochi-mqtt/server/README.md

     - Direct Packet Injection using special inline client, or masquerade as existing clients.
 - Performant and Stable:
     - Our classic trie-based Topic-Subscription model.
-    - A new fixed 'FanPool' worker queues to ensure consistent resource allocation and throughput reliability.
+    - A new fixed-sized worker queue ensures consistent resource allocation and throughput reliability, and write queues per client.
     - Passes all [Paho Interoperability Tests](https://github.com/eclipse/paho.mqtt.testing/tree/master/interoperability) for MQTT v5 and MQTT v3.
     - Over a thousand carefully considered unit test scenarios.
-- TCP, Websocket, (including SSL/TLS) and $SYS Dashboard listeners.
+- TCP, Websocket (including SSL/TLS), and $SYS Dashboard listeners.
 - Built-in Redis, Badger, and Bolt Persistence using Hooks (but you can also make your own).
 - Built-in Rule-based Authentication and ACL Ledger using Hooks (also make your own).